Thebuilderekes/Bank-resume/README.md

 <!-- About the Project -->
 ## :star2: About the Project
-This side project was designed to look like a resume.
+This website layout was designed to look like a resume.
 The layout was made using HTML, SCSS and CSS grid.

 <!-- Screenshots -->
 ### :camera: Screenshots